M2000Interpreter/Version8/readme.txt

 M2000 Interpreter and Environment

-Version 10 revision 17 active-X
+Version 10 revision 18 active-X
-Continue from revision 16, for the same bug, now handle all situations.
+A bug removed which convert a logic type to string in some cases.

 George Karras, Kallithea Attikis, Greece. fotodigitallab@gmail.com